Unable to open or read a PDF

-In some situations when receiving a PDF in e-mail, the file extension Microsoft Windows uses to identify the file may be stripped.
+In some situations, the file extension Microsoft Windows uses to identify the file as a PDF may be stripped away when it is sent through e-mail.
 If the file does not end in .pdf, Microsoft Windows will not know how to open this file.
-To determine if this is your issue, follow the below steps.
+To determine if this is your issue, follow the steps below.

-- Save the PDF file to your computer.
+- Save the PDF to your computer's desktop.

 File is corrupt

 If the example PDF opened when you clicked the image above, but the suggestion did not help, your PDF file may be corrupt.
 Re-download the PDF or, if it's an attachment, request that the e-mail be sent again.
 There are also some software utilities to "fix" a corrupted PDF, though none we fully recommend at the time of this writing.
 You can find these utilities by performing a Google search.

 If the PDF is corrupt, the PDF reader still opens a blank window.
 You may also see a warning or error message stating the PDF cannot be opened.